-Client: You mean those we know are not connecting them?
+Client: You mean those who are not connecting them?

 ID: Yes, to inquire the reason…

 Client: They’re dead.
-Once we know who’s not connecting the dots, it calls for capital punishment.
+Not connecting the dots calls for capital punishment.
 That’s why I have a huge turnover.

 ID: So, your people are aware of the consequences of not connecting the dots, they do have a pretty good incentive to do so, yet, they are still not doing it?